Skip to main content

 The DQA Scoring System

 Earthster evaluates three key indices for each process flow.
-Each index is scored on a scale from 1 to 5 following the ISO standard 14040:
+Each index is scored on a scale from 1 to 5 following the Product Environmental Footprint Category rules (PEFCR):

 • 1 - Very Good